 INTERNET MARKETING ANALYSIS FOR LAWYERS

 You can measure your law website’s results to benchmark your performance indicators for set targets.
-Key performance indicators (KPIs) helps determine the quality of your SEO strategy.
+Key performance indicators (KPIs) help determine the quality of your SEO strategy.
 KPIs analyze a website’s navigational structure and your link profile, both of which impact your rankings on search engines and the ability of potential clients to find you.
 You can take a variety of steps to analyze your internet marketing:

 Identify your strategy.
 Do you have one?
 Some companies just publish a website and hope for the best.
 The best option is to have a honed, informed internet marketing strategy.

 Conduct a Link Analysis.
 Are your links broken?
 Do you link to non-authoritative sources?
 How many authoritative links do you have out there?
 Google knows that being well-informed takes a village.
-Thus, authoritative links signal to Google that you're information comes from research on the most relevant info on the topic.
+Thus, authoritative links signal to Google that your information comes from research on the most relevant info on the topic.